-The China-Singapore Suzhou Industrial Park (Suzhou Industrial Park) was launched as the first government-to-government project between the Singapore and China.
-It is the most competitive industrial park today, ranking first amongst China’s Economic and Technological Development Zones for the past 3 years, and boasts a modern township allowing residents to work, live and play.
+Established in 1994, the SIP is one of the most competitive industrial parks in China, consistently ranking highly amongst China’s Economic and Technological Development Zones.
+It boasts a modern township for residents to work, live and play.

-A hallmark of Singapore-China bilateral relations, the SIP will continue to be a platform through which both countries pilot new areas of collaboration.
-In 2014, with approval from the People’s Bank of China (PBC), the SIP began conducting cross-border RMB transactions in a move to strengthen financial cooperation.
-Going forward, bilateral cooperation in the SIP will move beyond economic development and investment promotion to include internationalisation of Chinese companies through SIP, promoting innovation and entrepreneurship, and deepening people-to-people exchanges to generate new areas of cooperation.
+A hallmark of Singapore-China bilateral relations, the SIP will continue to be a platform for both countries to pilot new areas of collaboration.
+Bilateral cooperation in the SIP moves beyond economic development and investment promotion to include promoting innovation and entrepreneurship, and deepening people-to-people exchanges to generate new areas of cooperation.

-The SSCCC aims to deepen bilateral cooperation between Singapore and Shanghai and enhance connectivity between both markets.
-It marks Shanghai’s first comprehensive institutionalised platform with a foreign country.
+The SSCCC was established in April 2019 and aims to deepen bilateral cooperation between Singapore and Shanghai and enhance connectivity between both markets.
+It is Shanghai’s first comprehensive institutionalised platform with a foreign country.